Effy (Skins series 1): Plot

 Effy and her friends go to a party where she meets Josh.
 Josh calls Tony and reveals that he is with Effy.
-He offers to meet them at a point, but when Tony and Sid arrive, no one is there.
-At the party, Josh injects Effy with drugs and she finally speaks on screen for the first time before passing out.
+He offers to meet them at a point, but no one is there when Tony and Sid arrive.
+At the party, Josh injects Effy with drugs, and she finally speaks on screen for the first time before passing out.

 As they wait at the meeting point, Tony admits to Sid that he manipulated Michelle to break up with Josh.
-Sid is disgusted and they two get into a brief fist fight.
-Sid calls him a selfish monster and leaves.
+Sid is disgusted, and the two get into a brief fist fight.
+Sid calls Tony a selfish monster and leaves.
 Tony is picked up by a stranger on a motorbike, who offers to take him to Effy.
-Sid calls Cassie and they meet at a fast food restaurant and make up.
+Sid calls Cassie, and they meet at a fast-food restaurant.

 Tony is taken to Josh's club, and calls Michelle to tell her where he is.
 In turn, she calls Sid to inform him of Tony's location.
 He decides to find Tony, but Cassie is hurt that he is leaving her again.
-Tony goes inside the club and finds Josh and a drugged up Effy.
-Spencer breaks Tony's flip phone.
-He offers to call an ambulance if Tony has sex with Effy.
+Tony goes inside the club and sees Josh and a drugged-up Effy.
+Spencer breaks Tony's flip phone and offers to call an ambulance on the condition Tony has sex with his unconscious sister.
 Tony refuses and cries and pleads for Effy's life.
 Josh reveals that he simply wanted to humiliate Tony as an act of revenge for Tony sending nude photos of Abigail to Michelle from Josh's phone.
 Sid arrives and takes Tony and Effy to a hospital.

 At the hospital, it is revealed that Josh injected Effy with clean, pure pharmaceuticals.

-Jim and Anthea arrive at the hospital and assume Tony supplied Effy with drugs.
+Jim and Anthea arrive and assume Tony supplied Effy with drugs.
 However, Sid defends Tony.
-Tony thanks him and tells Sid that he is finished with being self-centered and wishes to become a better person.
+Tony thanks Sid and tells him he is finished being self-centered and wishes to become a better person.